Clustering Partially Observed Graphs via Convex Optimization: Proofs

-{\bf Dual Certificate construction}: We used the so-called Golfing Scheme (\cite{candeswrightma,Gross}) to construct $(\WS, \WL)$.
-Our application of Golfing Scheme is different from \cite{candeswrightma}, and the proof utilizes additional structure in our problem, which leads to stronger guarantees.
-In particular, we go beyond existing results by allowing the fraction of observed entries to be vanishing.
+We use a variant of the so-called \emph{golfing scheme}~\citep{candeswrightma,Gross} to construct $\W$.
+Our application of golfing scheme, as well as its analysis, is different from previous work and leads to stronger guarantees.
+In particular, we go beyond existing results by allowing the fraction of observed entries and the density gap to be vanishing.

-Now for the details.
-With slight abuse of notation, we use $\OmegaO$, $\Gamma$, and $\Omega$ to denote both the spaces of matrices, as well as the sets of indices these matrices are supported on.
-By definition, $\Gamma$ (as a set of indices) contains each entry index with probability $p_0 (1-\tau)$.
-Observe that $\Gamma$ may be considered to be generated by $\cup_{1\le k \le k_0}\Gamma_{i}$, where each $\Gamma_{i}$ contains each entry with probability $q$ independent of all others, where $q$ and $k_0$ are suitably chosen.
-For $1\le k\le k_0$, define the operator $\RR_{\Gamma_{k}}$ by